Who Is Julie Andrews?

 Losing Her Singing Voice

-Andrews experienced a huge personal setback in 1997, when her vocal chords were damaged during an operation.
+Andrews experienced a huge personal setback in 1997 when her vocal cords were damaged during an operation.
 While she never regained her powerful, sharp singing voice, she continued to act in films and television movies.

 Andrews also received a special distinction at the turn of the century, when she was made Dame Commander of the Order of the British Empire by Queen Elizabeth II.
 As befitting an English dame, she played a monarch in the film The Princess Diaries (2001) and its sequel, The Princess Diaries 2: Royal Engagement (2004).

 Andrews went on to voice the character of Queen Lillian in several installments of the animated film series Shrek.
 She also portrayed the mother of Gru (Steve Carell) in Despicable Me (2010) and reprised her role for the sequel in 2017.
 Declining to appear in the 2018 reboot of Mary Poppins, Andrews instead voiced the all-powerful sea monster Karathen in that year's Aquaman.